 For Tough Conditions

 If you live somewhere near the coast or in an area that would expose your garage door to a lot of road salt, wash the doors quarterly.
 The high salinity puts more of a strain on the surface of the door, so paying special attention to the door’s surface will help it stay looking good and last longer.

 To further protect the door, consider adding a wax sealant to it.
 This is easy to apply.
 You can buy spray-on wax, and you only need to add a light spray after washing the garage door.
 Then wipe the applied wax spray down with a cloth.
 This way, your door will benefit from an extra layer of protection to help it stay safer longer.
 It only takes a few minutes, but it could make a world of difference to the surface of your door.

 Once you finished your cleaning and detailing, try opening and closing the garage door.
 Watch carefully to make sure it moves smoothly and safely.

-If you’re unsure if you cleaned the door correctly or you need professional service to get your door back to excellent shape, contact Consolidated Garage Doors today.
+If you’re unsure if you cleaned the door correctly, you need professional service to get your door back to excellent shape, or you need a new garage door; contact Consolidated Garage Doors today.
 We’ll be happy to answer any maintenance questions you have and help make sure we meet all your garage door needs.